Arboretum Classes

 Classes at the Arboretum offer in-depth coverage of topics and explore ways humans interact with the environment, delving into natural history, conservation, restoration, Arboretum history, and the arts.
 For paid classes, refunds will be given while registration is open, minus a $10 service fee.

 Advance registration is required.
-You will receive two automated email acknowledgements after you register: One is a payment confirmation, the other is a registration confirmation listing the class you’re attending.
+You will receive two automated email acknowledgements after you register: One is a payment confirmation, the other is a registration confirmation for the class you’re attending.
 Save these emails for your records.

 Annual Learning Programs